 There are a number of Mathematics specifications at OCR.
 Find out more at www.ocr.org.uk

 3a.
 Forms of assessment

-OCR A Level in Mathematics B (MEI) consists of three components that are externally assessed.
-The three externally assessed components (01-03) contain some synoptic assessment, some extended response questions and some stretch and challenge questions.
+OCR AS Level in Mathematics B (MEI) consists of two components that are externally assessed.

+The two externally assessed components (01-02) contain some synoptic assessment and some extended response questions.